-We have recently implemented a new enterprise resource planning ("ERP") system to standardize our processes worldwide and adopt best-in-class capabilities.
-We converted to the new ERP system at the beginning of the second quarter of fiscal 2017.
-We have committed significant resources to this new ERP system, which replaces multiple legacy systems, and realizing the full functionality of this conversion is extremely complex, in part, because of the wide range of processes and the multiple legacy systems that must be integrated.
+In the second quarter of fiscal 2017, we implemented a new enterprise resource planning ("ERP") system to standardize our processes worldwide and adopt best-in-class capabilities.
+We committed significant resources to this new ERP system, which replaced multiple legacy systems, and are now focused on realizing the full analytical functionality of this conversion, which is extremely complex, in part, because of the wide range of processes that must be integrated.

-As a result of the conversion process and during our initial use of the new ERP system, we may experience delays or disruptions in the integration of our new or enhanced systems, procedures, or controls.
+As a result of the conversion process and during our use of the new ERP system, we may experience delays or disruptions in the integration of our new or enhanced systems, procedures, or controls.
 We may also encounter errors in data, an inability to accurately process or record transactions, and security or technical reliability issues.
 All of these could harm our ability to conduct core operating functions such as processing invoices, shipping and receiving, recording and reporting financial and management information on a timely and accurate basis, and could impact our internal control compliance efforts.
 If the technical solution or end user training are inadequate, it could limit our ability to manufacture and ship products as planned.